 Fortunately, there are some practical things we can do to tackle this.
 And helping older people to use tech that many of us take for granted is one.
 According to one recent report, over half of older people surveyed agreed that tech can bridge the physical gap between distant family and friends.

 So how can you help?
-We’ve put together some tips to help you get them started.
+We’ve put together some top technology for elderly tips - just to help you get them started.